Back to the blog

 What’s the purpose?

-• Distract the bishop from c5 (so d4 comes with tempo).
+• Get the bishop off c5 so d4 comes with tempo.

 When you understand the goals:

-• Even if your opponent plays a side-line, you can still aim for rapid development and pressure.
+• If your opponent plays some side-line, even then you can gun for rapid development and keep up the pressure.

 Examples:

-• Fried Liver Attack: Piece sacrifice on f7, knight jumps, king drag to center.
+• Fried Liver Attack: Piece sacrifice on f7, knight leap, king walk into middle.

-• Benko Gambit: Long-term queenside pressure, open a- and b-files.
+• Benko Gambit: long-term play for the queenside, open a- and b-files.

 Instead of memorizing:

-• Focus on plans after the sacrifice is accepted.
+Concentrate on plans after your sacrifice has been accepted.

-• Know what piece setups work best: where your bishops should go, when to push pawns, what squares your knights aim for.
+Learn what piece setups are fruitful: where your bishops belong, when to push your pawns, what squares your knights want access to.

-Practical Drill: Use Lichess’s Opening Explorer or a database and replay 5-10 master games in a gambit.
+Drill: Use Lichess’s Opening Explorer/masters/ or a database and replay 5-10 master games in a gambit.
 Don’t memorize moves—notice patterns:

 • Which files open?